Danghor/treehop-rag/README.md

 ```sh
 git lfs pull
 ```
+You can also download training, evaluate datasets and embedding databases from [this Google Drive link](https://drive.google.com/drive/folders/1xW6uTl1WfqpcAdSVymf3EVjyAnjE9Lbh).

 ### Embedding Databases
 We adopt [BGE-m3](https://arxiv.org/abs/2402.03216) for embedding generation, upon which we also train our TreeHop model for multi-hop retrieval.